Abdelrahman Fawzy: Personal life

-Also, he is the father of Muhammad Fawzy, the former agent of the Accountability State Authority and the Table Tennis Federation chose Mohamed Abdel Rahman Fawzy, a former member of the board of directors of Zamalek SC during the period of club president Kamal Darwish, to head the Giza region till now.

-Also, he is the father of Major General Dr. Ezz-Aldein Fawzy, the former medical attache for the Egyptian embassy in London, United Kingdom and the former agent of the Egyptian General Intelligence Directorate.

-Also, he is the father of Dr. Gamal Fawzy, the former agent of the Egyptian General Intelligence Directorate and the resident doctor for the Egyptian president Abdel Fattah el-Sisi in the Heliopolis Palace.
+He is the father of Muhammad Fawzy, the former agent of the Accountability State Authority and the Table Tennis Federation chose Mohamed Abdel Rahman Fawzy, a former member of the board of directors of Zamalek SC during the period of club president Kamal Darwish, to head the Giza region till now.
+He is also the father of Major General Dr. Ezz-Aldein Fawzy, the former medical attache for the Egyptian embassy in London, United Kingdom and the former agent of the Egyptian General Intelligence Directorate, as well as the father of Dr. Gamal Fawzy, the former agent of the Egyptian General Intelligence Directorate and the resident doctor for the Egyptian president Abdel Fattah el-Sisi in the Heliopolis Palace.